TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/hideHeaderOptions.md

 	</t-grid>
 </pre>
 #####
-In Javascript in the angular controller you should have a variable with a name that equals the **options** setting value.
+In JavaScript in the angular controller you should have a variable with a name that equals the **options** setting value.
 You can change the grid options dynamically after the grid loading.
 In the example below the grid setting **hideHeader** can be changed using the function 'hideHeader'.